ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 connection groups.
 This is a strict requirement.
 The default is to preserve data ordering.

-Option to configure reliability for individual messages
+Option to configure reliability for individual Content

-This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-message basis.
+This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Content basis.
 This property applies to connections and connection groups.
 This is not a strict requirement.
 The default is to not have this option.

-Option of unordered message delivery
+Option to request not to delay acknowledgement (SACK) of Content

-This boolean property specifies whether an application allows messages to be delivered in a different order than they were sent, potentially at the benefit of lower latency for individual messages.
+This boolean property specifies whether an application considers it useful to request for Content that its acknowledgement be sent out as early as possible (SACK) instead of potentially being bundled with other acknowledgements.
 This property applies to connections and connection groups.
 This is not a strict requirement.
-The default is to not have this option, so all data arrives strictly in-order.

-Option to request not to delay acknowledgement (SACK) of a message

-This boolean property specifies whether an application considers it useful to request for a message that its acknowledgement be sent out as early as possible (SACK) instead of potentially being bundled with other acknowledgements.
-This property applies to connections and connection groups.
-This is not a strict requirement.
 The default is to not have this option.

-Option to hand over a message to reliably transfer (possibly multiple times) before connection establishment (0-RTT idempotent)
+Option to use 0-RTT session establishment with idempotent Content

-This boolean property specifies whether an application would like to supply a message to the transport protocol before connection establishment, which will then be reliably transferred to the other side before or during connection establishment, potentially multiple times.
+This boolean property specifies whether an application would like to supply a Content to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during connection establishment, potentially multiple times.
 See also {{send-idempotent}}.
-This property applies to connections and connection groups.
-This is a strict requirement.
+This is a strict
+requirement.
 The default is to not have this option.

-Option to assign priority or weight per connection in a group
+Option to use Connection Groups with priorities

-This boolean property specifies whether an application considers it useful to have the option to explicitly prioritize between multiple connections within a connection group.
-This property applies to connection groups.
-This is not a strict requirement.
-The default is to not have this option.
+This boolean property specifies whether an application considers it useful to create Connection Groups and explicitly prioritize between Connections within a Connection Group.

-Option to choose a scheduler between connections in a group

-This boolean property specifies whether an application considers it useful to have the option to explicitly set a scheduler between the connections within a connection group.
-This property applies to connection groups.
-This is not a strict requirement.
-The default is to not have this option.

 Suggest a timeout to the peer

 This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
-This property applies to connections and connection groups.
+This property applies to Connections and Connection Groups.
 This is not a strict requirement.
 The default is to have this option.

-Notification of excessive retransmissions (early warning before abortion threshold)
+Notification of special errors (excessive retransmissions, ICMP error message arrival)

-This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
-This property applies to connections and connection groups.
+This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold, or when an ICMP error message arrives.
+This property applies to Connections and Connection Groups.
 This is not a strict requirement.
 The default is to have this option.

-Notification of ICMP error message arrival

-This boolean property specifies whether an application considers it useful to be informed in case an ICMP error message is received related to this connection.
-This property applies to connections and connection groups.
-This is not a strict requirement.
-The default is to have this option.

-Specify checksum coverage used by sender
+Control checksum coverage on sending or receiving

-This boolean property specifies whether the application considers it useful to have the option to specify what parts of the transmitted data should be covered by the transport protocol checksum.
-This property applies to connections and connection groups.
+This boolean property specifies whether the application considers it useful to enable / disable / configure a checksum when sending Content, or decide whether to require a checksum or not when receiving Content.
+This property applies to Connections and
+Connection Groups.
 This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without being able to change it.
+The default is full checksum coverage without being able to change it, and requiring a checksum when receiving.

-Option to disable checksum when sending an individual message

-This boolean property specifies whether the application considers it useful to have the option to disable checksums for individual messages.
-This property applies to connections and connection groups.
-This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without the option to disable it.

-Specify minimum checksum coverage required by receiver

-This boolean property specifies whether the application considers it useful to have the option to specify what parts of the received data it needs to be covered by the checksum.
-This property applies to connections and connection groups.
-This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without being able to change it.

-Option to disable checksum requirement when receiving an individual message

-This boolean property specifies whether an application considers it useful to have the option to communicate to the remote endpoint that it does not require an individual message to be covered by a checksum.
-This property applies to connections and connection groups.
-This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without the option to disable it.

 ### Protocol Properties {#protocol-props}